-For those interested in joining the Alumni Association’s legislative advocacy efforts, here is an overview of the Legislative Process — or, how a bill (such as the annual state appropriation for higher education bill) becomes law.
+For anyone interested in joining the Alumni Association’s legislative advocacy efforts, here is an overview of the Legislative Process or, how a bill (such as the annual state appropriation for higher education bill), becomes law.

-This information is summarized from A Citizens Guide to State Government (PDF, 2.3MB):
+This information is summarized from A Citizens Guide to State Government:

 - A bill is introduced in either the Senate or the House by being read into the record and sent to the appropriate standing committee.
 (Bills about budget matters — like the higher education appropriations bill — go directly to the appropriations standing committee and from there to the higher education sub-committee of that standing committee.)

 - The bill may/may not be considered by the committee and there may/may not be public hearings.
 If a bill is considered by committee and is reported out favorably, it is sent back to the Senate or House for another reading of the original bill and the committee’s amendments, followed by discussion and further revision.

 - At a third reading, again followed by debate and amendment, a final version of the original bill is either passed or defeated by a majority vote or referred back to committee, postponed indefinitely, tabled or made a special order of business.
 A legislator may move to have the bill reconsidered whether it passes or is defeated.

 - If a bill passes, it goes to the other house where the same process is followed.
 If it passes both houses in the same form it goes to the governor for signature.

 - If it passes but in a different form than was received from the other house, it goes back to that house.
 If the changes made are accepted by the other house, it goes to the governor for signature.
 If the changes are not accepted the bill goes to a conference committee, made up of representatives from both houses, for resolution.
 If a first conference report is rejected, a second conference committee can be appointed.